Besotted with Belize: Reasons to visit the Central American gem

 Belize Tourism Board

-There are lots of prime locations throughout Belize's 186 mile-long reef for sea-life sightseeing, but the most popular is Shark Ray Alley.
+There are lots of prime locations throughout Belize's 186 mile-long reef for sealife sightseeing, but the most popular is Shark Ray Alley.

 Located off the southern tip of Ambergris Caye in the country's oldest marine reserve, Hol Chan Marine Reserve, the area traditionally attracted huge amounts of nurse sharks and sting rays because it's where fisherman used to clean their fish, dumping the remnants into the water.